fitzgen/rust-conf-2019/slides.md

 ???

-* now that I could generate SVGs and plot them, I set an exercise for myself
+* now can generate / plot SVGs --> exercise for myself
-* how many ways could I fill a rectangle?
+* how many ways can I fill a rectangle?
     * parameterized by a "darkness" value
         * where 0 ~= empty
         * and 1 ~= completely filled
+* how many impls of this trait?

 ---